Rdore88/career_atlas_node/README.md

 Check out the [routes](server/routes/routes.js) to see a list of all of the available routes to use and make sure to check out the models so the correct data is being sent.

+### Env Variables
+In order to get some of the endpoints working you must have the correct env variables.
+Check out the `.env.sample` file to see what you need.

+### Indeed API
+You can sign up for the Indeed APi [here](https://www.indeed.com/publisher).
+You will need to get a publisher ID and the url for this app to work correctly.

 ### Testing

 I'm using [Jest](https://facebook.github.io/jest/) for testing.
 Run `npm run test` to run the testing suite